-If you do need to access personal accounts on a public computer, make sure that the computer’s Internet browser doesn’t store your login information.
-If you have the option of opening an “incognito” or “private” window, use it.
-Whenever you sign in to any site, look for opportunities to ensure that the browser forgets your user name and password after you log out: If given the option, click the box for “public or shared computer” or unclick any box that says “stay signed in” or “remember me.”
-It’s also a good idea to clear out the Internet browser’s cache, history, and cookies after you're done, so fewer artifacts of your surfing session remain — especially if you’ve accessed sensitive information (under the browser’s “Options” or “Preferences” settings, look for a “Privacy” or “Security” category).
+If you do need to access personal accounts on a public computer, make sure that the Web browser you use doesn't store your login information.
+If you have the option of opening an "incognito" or "private" browser window, use it.
+When you sign in to any site, look for ways to ensure that the browser forgets your user name and password after you log out: For instance, you should click the box for "public or shared computer" or unclick any box that says "stay signed in" or "remember me."
+It's also a good idea to clear the Internet browser's cache, history, and cookies after you're done, so fewer artifacts of your surfing session remain — especially if you've accessed sensitive information (under the browser's "Options" or "Preferences" settings, look for a "Privacy" or "Security" category).

 Finally, consider setting up two-step verification for your most important accounts.
 This requires you to enter not just a password but a second code whenever you log in using an unfamiliar computer (available with many Web-based email and social-networking sites).

 Accessing Personal Information Online

 Even if you avoid accessing bank accounts during your trip, you may still need to enter your credit-card information online, such as for booking museum or theater tickets).
 If so, make sure that the site is secure.
-Most browsers display a little padlock icon to indicate that the site’s secure; also check that the page’s URL begins with httpsinstead of http.
+Most browsers display a little padlock icon to indicate this; also check that the page's URL begins with httpsinstead of http.
 Never send a credit-card number (or any other sensitive information) over a website that doesn't begin with https.

 For other accounts, such as email, consider upping your security settings while you're on your trip (for example, see Facebook's "extra security features" page).

 Savvy password habits are also critical.
 Above all, don't use individual dictionary words, don't reuse passwords (or even similar passwords) across different sites (a password-manager program really helps), and think in terms of using a "passphrase" — the longer your password, the better.
 Take a few minutes to read up online for up-to-date password advice (such as this article, and this list of the top 25 worst passwords).